higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 ## Generating source files from IDL

 You can also use this process in reverse and generate [frees-rpc] Scala classes from IDL definitions.
 Currently only Avro is supported, in both `.avpr` (JSON) and `.avdl` (Avro IDL) formats.
-The plugin's implementation basically wraps the [avrohugger] library and adds some freestyle-specific extensions.
+The plugin's implementation basically wraps the [avrohugger] library and adds some mu-specific extensions.

 To use it, run:
 ```bash